openfisca/openfisca-doc/README.md

 > For a deep dive into the context and difficulties that are encountered when modelling legislation as code that OpenFisca aims at solving, read the [Better Rules for Government](https://www.digital.govt.nz/showcase/better-rules-for-government-discovery-report) report.

-[OpenFisca](https://openfisca.org/) is a free software published under the [GNU Affero General Public Licence](https://www.gnu.org/licenses/agpl.html) version 3 or later.
+[OpenFisca](https://openfisca.org/) is free software published under the [GNU Affero General Public Licence](https://www.gnu.org/licenses/agpl.html) version 3 or later.
 It is written in the [Python](http://www.python.org/) programming language (compatible with version 2.7).

 ## Project Components